 When you’re trying to run a successful pay-per-click (PPC) campaign, the goal is to optimize your impressions and conversions, while saving as much money as possible.
-This is especially if you’re a small business compared to enterprises like Apple and Disney, that can easily throw away millions of dollars at online advertisements.
+This is especially if you’re a small business compared to enterprises like Apple and Disney, that can easily throw away millions of dollars at online advertising.

 One of the less-discussed methods of improving the efficiency of Google ads is leveraging negative keywords.
 Many assume if they are targeting high-performance keywords that fit their budget, their campaigns will grow.

 However, what happens when your ads reach the wrong people?
 How are you pouring money into the best ad placements when you’re still targeting the wrong audience?

 Learning how to properly use/add negative keywords list can help.
 This guide will teach you all you need to know about how to build a negative keywords list that will impact your google ads campaigns and bottom line.

 Negative keywords are simply search terms that you don’t want to target in your campaign.
 Targeting the wrong keywords, of course, can lead to wasted opportunities on reaching people who aren’t interested in your products or services.

 You may be wondering why you should even bother creating or add negative keywords list when you’re already targeting the right keywords.
 Let’s use an example to help you understand the concept better.

 Let’s say that you’re running an online store and holding a sale in the summer for sandals.
 When conducting keyword research in Google Ads, you realize that any search terms containing the word “sandals” is competitive, so you want to target other search terms report.

 This approach is fine, but you have to be careful.
 If you’re using broad match keywords, your ads will be shown to a wide audience, regardless if they even searched for a similar keyword to the one you’re bidding for.

 Therefore, if you want to target the keyword “summer shoes for sale”, Google can pair your ads with queries with the word “boots”.
 There are two problems here: